juhana/vorple-if.com/docs/about.md

 <p>

-The game featured in the video is [playable online](https://hlabrande.itch.io/neon-vertex) and the Inform 6 source code is in the
-[Vorple community contributions GitHub repository](https://github.com/vorple/contributions/tree/master/games/neon-vertex).
+The game featured in the video is [playable online](https://hlabrande.itch.io/neon-vertex) and the source code for Inform 6 and Inform 7 is in the [Vorple community contributions GitHub repository](https://github.com/vorple/contributions/tree/master/games/neon-vertex).

 A more technical introduction to Vorple is in the [Vorple in depth](in-depth.html) article.